gah-code/chrome-scripts/docs.md

 6. **Configure other fields as needed.**
 7. **Perform a dry run to validate the file and preview affected items.**
 8. **Click "Start Process" to execute the multiple moves or renames.**

-Adjust the source and destination paths based on your AEM repository structure and the specific moves or renames you want to perform.